Last Updated on January 16, 2023 by Grow with Bovees

 Some Last Minute Lawn Fertilizer Tips

 - Fill the spreader on a hard surface like your driveway or patio.
 This makes it easier to sweep up if you spill.
 If you have to fill the hopper while on your lawn, use a tarp under the spreader.

 - Make sure the hopper is locked before pouring fertilizer into it.

 - Keep your walk at a consistent speed when you fertilize your lawn.

 - While the soil can be damp, the grass blades should be dry before application.
 This avoids burning your grass.

 - Follow the instructions about keeping kids and pets off the lawn for 48 hours after fertilizing.
 It’s unsafe for them, especially if you’re using chemical fertilizer.
 Organic lawn fertilizers are generally safer, but it’s still a good idea to keep them away for a day or two.

-- If there’s a stream or well nearby, you must keep a safety area of at least 20 feet (6.1 m) from them.
-Don’t apply any fertilizer in this safety area.
+- If there’s a stream or well nearby, you must keep a safe area of at least 20 feet (6.1 m) from them.
+Don’t apply any fertilizer in this safe area.